-We are leveraging our RAP Platform to advance a pipeline of programs initially focused on metabolic and CNS disorders with validated disease biology and attractive potential market opportunities due to the significant unmet need of affected patients.
+We are leveraging our RAP Platform to advance a pipeline of programs initially focused on metabolic and CNS disorders with validated disease biology, significant unmet needs and large potential market opportunities.
 We retain exclusive, worldwide development and commercialization rights to all of our product candidates and preclinical programs.